 Fan d'Lier: Exclusively from Savoy House, fan d'liers are a unique blend of ceiling fan functionality and the features of a chandelier, hence the name.
 They are available in styles with or without lights.
 Select fan d'liers also have air-ionizing features that improve the quality of the air you breathe.
 Plus, some fan d'liers are suitable for outdoor use.

 Fan blades: separate blades that can replace the ones already on a ceiling fan, bringing a new look into the room.
 Available in many colors, textures and shapes.
+Make sure to choose fan blades from the same manufacturer as your fan!

 Wall-mounted controls: just like light switches, except with more functionality.
 Wall-mounted controls may feature controls for turning the ceiling fan on and off, changing fan speed, dimming lights and reversing the blade direction.

 Remote controls: handheld controllers that do the same things as their wall-mounted counterparts.
 Receivers for wall-mounted and remote controls are mounted onto the canopy of the ceiling fan.
+Like with fan blades, please make sure to buy ceiling fan controls from the same brand as your fan.

 Canopy: The base of the ceiling fan and the part that attaches to the ceiling.
 Wall or remote control receivers go here.